 Bergen Social Media Addiction Scale (BSMAS)

-What is your relationship with your social media?
+What are people's relationships with social media?

 Resources: